 Some people with interstitial cystitis find symptom relief from these strategies:

 If you think certain foods may irritate your bladder, try eliminating them from your diet.
-Reintroduce them one at a time and pay attention to which, if any, affect your signs and symptoms.
+Reintroduce them one at a time and pay attention to which, if any, worsen symptoms.